What we know of Koreas' red and green phones

 He said they would "make close contact.... in a sincere and faithful manner" and "discuss working-level issues related to the dispatch of the (Winter Olympic) delegation".

-South Korea's unification ministry spokeswoman told the BBC that Wednesday's call was mainly to test the line after so long lying dormant.
+South Korea's unification ministry spokeswoman told the BBC that Wednesday's call was mainly to test the line.
 It is still too early to say how contact will develop going forward, but "it may be through a face-to-face meeting or a formal exchange of letters," she suggested.